 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The fixed assets have been physically verified during the year by the Management in accordance with programme of physical verification, which in our opinion, provides for physical verification of all fixed assets at a reasonable intervals having regard to size of the Company and nature of fixed assets.
 According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) The title deeds of the immoveable property are held in the name of the Company. - (ii) The Company had no inventory during and at the year end.
-Therefore, the reporting requirements of paragraph 3(ii) of the Order is not applicable. - (iii) (a) The Company has granted loan to its holding company (the "borrower") listed in the register maintained under section 189 of the Act.
-In our opinion and according to information provided to us, the terms and the conditions of loan are not prima facie prejudicial to the Company's interest. - (b) The loan is repayable on demand.
-As informed to us the borrower is regular in repayment of loan except for the interest which shall fall due on such loan. - (c) The principal and interest are not overdue for more than ninety days in respect of the above mentioned loan except for the interest amounting to INR.
-3.28 Millions in respect of loan granted to the borrower listed in register maintained under section 189 of the Act. - (iv) In our opinion and according to the information and explanation given to us, in respect of loan given to holding company, provisions of section 185 and 186 of the Act are not applicable and hence not commented upon.
-Further the Company has not made investments or provided guarantees or security, attracting the provisions of sections 185 and 186 of the Act.
+Therefore, the reporting requirements of paragraph 3(ii) of the Order is not applicable. - (iii) (a) The Company has granted loan to its holding company and Ultimate holding company listed in the register maintained under section 189 of the Act.
+In our opinion and according to information and explanation provided to us, the terms and the conditions of loan granted by the company to its holding company covered in the register maintained under Section 189 of the Companies Act, 2013 (total loan amount granted during the year Rs 227.97 millions and balance outstanding as at 31.03.2021 is Rs 60.93 millions) and to Ultimate Holding company covered in the register maintained under Section 189 of the Companies Act, 2013 (total loan amount granted Rs 183.70 millions upto 31.03.2021 and balance outstanding as at 31.03.2021 Rs Nil) are prejudicial to the Company's interest on account of the fact that the loans have been granted at Nil interest rate per annum. - (b) The loan granted is repayable on demand.
+We are informed that the company has not demanded repayment of any such loan during the year, and thus, there has been no default on the part of the parties to whom the money has been lent. - (c) Since the cited loans are repayable on demand, hence, reporting under this clause in respect of overdue balance is not applicable.